Sander-Works/Parallell-labs/lab1/lab1.md

 Please also include a screenshot of the program output to your lab report.

-## Waiting for the finalization of a thread
+## Waiting For The Finalization Of A Thread

 In some situations, we will have to wait for the end of the execution of a thread (the `run()` method ends its execution).
 For example, we may have a program that will begin initializing the resources it needs before proceeding with the rest of the execution.
 We can run initialization tasks as threads and wait for their finalization before continuing with the rest of the program.